choden12/WEB_101_02240355/Practical_5/README.md

-# TikTok Clone – Infinite Scroll with TanStack Query
+# TikTok Clone – Infinite Scroll with TanStack Query (Tiktok fronted)

 This practical enhances the TikTok video feed with **infinite scroll functionality** using **TanStack Query** and **cursor-based pagination**, providing a seamless and efficient content browsing experience.